A Newsletter Where Medicine Meets Humanity

 Hi, I’m Zed Zha

-I am a physician, author, and medical cultural critic.
+I am a physician, author, and medical cultural critic who speaks about the urgent need to restore patient autonomy in medicine.

 My upcoming book, Consented: A Doctor’s Call to End Medical Violence and Reclaim Patient Autonomy, exposes the hidden injustices within healthcare.